 - Value for money – this takes into account the overall benefits of the project in relation to the project costs and proposed grant intervention rate, along with the applicant’s financial need and ability to source funding from elsewhere.

-When assessing applications against the above criteria, Grants Managers seek advice and input from relevant expert colleagues in our Conservation, Heritage and External Relations and Partnerships directorates.
+When assessing applications against the above criteria, Grants Managers seek expert advice and input from colleagues in relevant directorates.

 Before panel papers are finalised, they undergo a scoring and moderation process.
 Applications from each assessment round are compared to ensure consistency and then awarded a score of 0-5 for each assessment criterion.
 Overall scores are used to determine which applications are recommended for approval given the available budget.